 THE MIRROR THIEF was released by Melville House on May 10, 2016.

-It won a 2016 Book of the Year award from the Chicago Writers Association, and was included among Publishers Weekly‘s list of the year’s best fiction and the New York Times Book Review‘s list of notable books.
+It won a 2016 Book of the Year award from the Chicago Writers Association, was chosen as the best debut of 2016 by the Chicago Review of Books, and was included among Publishers Weekly‘s and NPR’s lists of the year’s best books, as well as the New York Times Book Review‘s list of notable books.
 It was also selected as a Winter/Spring 2016 Indies Introduce title by the American Booksellers Association, and was long-listed for the 2016 Center for Fiction First Novel Prize.

 Reviews are available at this link.